VsevolodTrofimov/aes-chartgen/README.md

 ```
 7. Static website of your chart is in `dist` folder
 8. You can run `yarn serve` to serve the build

+> NOTE: This is pure shitcode made up during 1 night